 - Applicant/Nominee Short Biography (Max.
 250 words)

-- Why are you applying/nominating this person?
+- Application statement (Indicate why are you applying/nominating this person?)

-- For Nominators: How will the scholarship support the realization of the nominee's artistic goal(s)?
+- For Nominators: Specify with as much detail as possible how this scholarship will support the nominee's health and wellness as an artist, with specific reference to Healthy Dancer Canada’s vision, mission, and values.
+How will the scholarship funds ($1,200) support the realization of the nominee's professional goal(s)?
 What artistic aspirations does the nominee have that you would like to see them continue to work toward or achieve in the coming months/years?
 (Max.
 500 words)

 - Attach CV of Applicant/Nominee, if applicable